 Planting Your Seed

-Planting your seed directly into a coco pod will deter the shock of transferring a young already-sprouted seedling Because the seed starts in its final resting place, your seedling will immediately start adjusting to its environment.
+Planting your seed directly into a coco pod will deter the shock of transferring a young already-sprouted seedling.
+Because the seed starts in its final resting place, your seedling will immediately start adjusting to its environment.
+For the best start, we recommend checking out the Grobo Start HERE.
+It's a compatible 'seed starter' system launched in late 2020.

 When planting your seed in the coco pod:

-- Cover the seed with a small piece of the coco pod.
-This can be torn off the side.
+- Cover the seed with a small piece of the coco pod torn off the side.

 Importance of Moisture Timing

 Seeds need oxygen from the air to germinate.
-Coco pods that are too wet will cut off oxygen, drowning the seed.
+Coco pods that are too wet will cut off oxygen, unfortunately drowning the seed.
 Coco pods that are too dry won’t provide the moisture needed for proper germination.
 As soon as the seed germinates and roots develop, the coco pod must start drying out to prevent damping off.
+This is why the water level is lowered in Early Vegetation.
+You can push up the coco pod in Early Vegetation by 1.0 - 1.5 inches to help deter damping off further.

 Still have questions?
 Please see HERE for how to contact us.